usefixie/fixie-wrench/README.md

 fixie-wrench $localPort:$host:$remotePort
 ```

 For example, to forward a Postgres database running on port 5432 of my-database.example.com to port 1234 on your application host: `fixie-wrench 1234:my-database.example.com:5432`.
-With Fixie Wrench running, your application can now connect to the remote database by connecting to `localhost:1234`.
+With fixie-wrench running, your application can now connect to the remote database by connecting to `localhost:1234`.

 ## Installation